AnastasiaKolev/test-app/README.md

    ```
    mvn clean install

-   Run the application with optional args[0] parameter, which stands for test.txt or any other file in the project
+   Run the application with args[0] parameter, which stands for test.txt or any other file in the project
    ```